Phasing out the myRA program

 - What’s happening?

-The U.S. Department of the Treasury has decided to phase out the myRA retirement savings program, and the program is no longer accepting new enrollments.
-Existing accounts can remain open until further notice.
+The U.S. Department of the Treasury has decided to phase out the myRA® retirement savings program, and the program is no longer accepting new enrollments.
+Existing funded accounts can remain open until further notice.
+View the press release

 - What is happening to my account?

-Your account remains open and you can continue to manage your account until further notice.
+Funded accounts remain open and you can continue to manage your account until further notice.
 The funds in your account remain in an investment issued by the U.S. Department of the Treasury.
-We’ll be in touch over the coming weeks with next steps and relevant deadlines regarding the transfer or closure of your account.
-In the meantime, we want you to know any myRA with a zero ($0) balance as of September 15, 2017 or later, will be subject to possible automatic closure beginning on September 18, 2017.
+We’ll continue to communicate next steps and relevant deadlines regarding the transfer or closure of your account over the coming months.

 - Is my money safe?